agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

     caption: 3D scatter plot of a simulated elastic scattering reaction between a {math}`{}^{10}\mathrm{C}` beam and a {math}`{}^{4}\mathrm{He}` gas target.
 The simulation parameters match the experimental parameters described in {numref}`experiment`.
+      The simulation was performed using a heavily modified variant of TexATSim, the software developed by the group at Texaa A&M for TexAT reaction studies.
       The beam direction is given by the {math}`\hat{y}` axis.
 Three track labels given by sequential RANSAC are indicated by the colour map, with a fourth outlier label corresponding to -1.
 It can clearly be seen that the scattered beam (blue) labelling